RTKConsortium/RTK/documentation/docs/rtk_3_migration_guide.md

 ## Removed `m_Normalize` from `rtk::CudaRayCastBackProjectionImageFilter`

 Most users intuitively expect this for the backprojector matched to `rtk::CudaForwardProjectionFilter`.
 The filter was originally implemented with the normalization for SART and OSEM reconstruction but the normalization is now done in the reconstruction filters so it can be removed.

+## CUDA forward / ray-cast step size default

+The CUDA forward projector and the CUDA ray-cast backprojector now use the minimum voxel spacing of the input volume as the ray step when StepSize is not set.
+The previous default value was 1.